joechiu/clock/README.md

 # clock widget

-A python clock widget compilable for Linux, OS2 and Windows.
-Developed by PyQT5.
+A fun clock widget compilable for Linux, OS2 and Windows.
+Developed by Python3.62 and PyQT5.

 ## Synopsis